-Many of the Group's derivative transactions are individually negotiated and non-standardized, which can make exiting, transferring or settling the position difficult.
-Certain credit derivatives require that Deutsche Bank delivers to the counterparty the underlying security, loan or other obligation in order to receive payment.
-In a number of cases, Deutsche Bank does not hold, and may not be able to obtain, the underlying security, loan or other obligation.
-This could cause the Group to forfeit the payments otherwise due to it or result in settlement delays, which could damage Deutsche Bank's reputation and ability to transact future business, as well as impose increased costs on the Group.
+Many of Deutsche Bank's derivative transactions are individually negotiated and non-standardized, which can make exiting, transferring or settling the position difficult.
+Certain credit derivatives require that Deutsche Bank delivers to the counterparty the underlying security, loan, or other obligation to receive payment.
+In several cases, Deutsche Bank does not hold, and may not be able to obtain, the underlying security, loan or other obligation.
+This could cause Deutsche Bank to forfeit the payments otherwise due to it or result in settlement delays, which could damage Deutsche Bank's reputation and ability to transact future business, as well as impose increased costs on Deutsche Bank.
 Legislation in the European Union ("EMIR") and the United States (the "Dodd-Frank Act") has introduced requirements for the standardization, margining, central clearing and transaction reporting of certain over-the-counter derivatives.
-While such requirements are aimed at reducing the risk posed to counterparties and the financial system by such derivatives, they may reduce the volume and profitability of the transactions in which Deutsche Bank engages, and compliance with such provisions may impose substantial costs on Deutsche Bank.
+While such requirements aim at reducing the risk posed to counterparties and the financial system by such derivatives, they may reduce the volume and profitability of the transactions in which Deutsche Bank engages, and compliance with such provisions may impose substantial costs on Deutsche Bank.

-The exceptionally difficult market conditions experienced during the global financial crisis severely adversely affected certain areas in which the Group does business that entail nontraditional credit risks, including the leveraged finance and structured credit markets, and similar market conditions, should they occur, may do so in the future.
+In the past, exceptionally difficult market conditions severely adversely affected certain areas in which Deutsche Bank does business that entail nontraditional credit risks, including the leveraged finance and structured credit markets, and similar market conditions, should they occur, may do so in the future.

 Fair value accounting: A substantial proportion of Deutsche Bank's assets and liabilities comprise financial instruments that it carries at fair value, with changes in fair value recognized in the income statement.
 As a result of such changes, Deutsche Bank has incurred losses in the past, and may incur further losses in the future.

-A substantial proportion of the assets and liabilities on the balance sheet comprise financial instruments that the bank carries at fair value, with changes in fair value recognized in the income statement.
 Fair value is defined as the price at which an asset or liability could be exchanged in an arm's length transaction between knowledgeable, willing parties, other than in a forced or liquidation sale.
 If the value of an asset carried at fair value declines (or the value of a liability carried at fair value increases) a corresponding unfavorable change in fair value is recognized in the income statement.
 These changes have been and could in the future be significant.

 Observable prices or inputs are not available for certain classes of financial instruments.
-Fair value is determined in these cases using valuation techniques the Group believes to be appropriate for the particular instrument.
+Fair value is determined in these cases using valuation techniques Deutsche Bank believes to be appropriate for the particular instrument.
 The application of valuation techniques to determine fair value involves estimation and management judgment, the extent of which will vary with the degree of complexity of the instrument and liquidity in the market.
 Management judgment is required in the selection and application of the appropriate parameters, assumptions and modeling techniques.
 If any of the assumptions change due to negative market conditions or for other reasons, subsequent valuations may result in significant changes in the fair values of Deutsche Bank's financial instruments, requiring Deutsche Bank to record losses.